Dragster2/150g-Drum-Combat-Robot/Journal.md

 ![image](https://github.com/user-attachments/assets/8bb7c8d6-0188-4db1-8e92-da5dbb9ff8fc)

 Bearing goes in the hole.
+The tpu stops if from falling out.
+Also it helps if I need to change the hub size if the weapon hole is too small.

 ![image](https://github.com/user-attachments/assets/3254fb6d-801a-4f60-8131-d1459152f5a1)

 How it looks on the robot now!!
+It looks clean and does not mess with anything else mostly on the bot.

 ![image](https://github.com/user-attachments/assets/72e532fa-3de0-4ddb-b0c6-6a63f52f1771)